 Within these microorganisms, bacteria, even though they represent only 0.1% of the total, are considered as the most important microorganisms of the skin ecosystem.
 HCS Pharma developped a 2D in vitro skin microbiota model in 96-well plate made up of primary differentiated human keratinocytes and cutaneous bacteria such as S. epidermidis and S. aureus.

-This model aims to study how your actives may influence these bacteria, but also to reproduce as much as possible the physiological cutaneous microenvironment in order to collect in vitro data predictive of those you may obtain in vivo.
+This model aims to reproduce as much as possible the physiological cutaneous microenvironment in order to collect in vitro data predictive of those you may obtain in vivo.
 In this context, bacteria can be mixed for a better representation of skin microbiota.